 - ½ cup heavy cream

-- 2 T. smooth peanut butter, for garnish
+- 2 T. creamy peanut butter for garnish

 - Using a food processor, throw your nutter butter cookies into it and pulse until they are all crumbs.
 I used the round nutter butters and used 27 cookies.